nfroze/Project-6-AI-Chrome-Extension/README.md

-# 💩 Project 6: LinkedIn Shitpost Detector
+# 🌐 Project 6: Full Stack Chrome Extension with AI Integration

 A Chrome extension that uses AI to roast LinkedIn posts in one click